ga4gh/TASC/namespace-resolver/README.md

-# GA4GH Service Info Types
+# GA4GH Namespaced Identifier Registration

 This file details how to register prefixes and resolution patterns for the `GA4GH` namespace.